 Today, the Archdiocese of Detroit comprises the six counties of southeast Michigan—Lapeer, Macomb, Monroe, Oakland, St. Clair and Wayne.

-Aug, 3, 1937 - Created as an Archbishopric by His Holiness, Pope Pius XI
+Aug, 3, 1937 - Elevated to an archdiocese by His Holiness, Pope Pius XI

 1701: Antoine de la Mothe Cadillac leads French traders and priests to the banks of Detroit River, where they founded Ste.
 Anne, Detroit's first Catholic Church.